tk-aria/gollvm/README.md

 ## Building and running llvm-goparse

 The executable llvm-goparse is a driver program that runs the gofrontend parser on a specific go program, with the LLVM-specific backend instance connected to the parser.
-This program is still mostly a skeleton -- it can create LLVM based on the Backend method calls made by the front end, however it doesn't actually do anything with the IR yet (just dumps it out).
+This program not fully usable on its own at the moment; using it requries a companion gccgo installation.

 ```
 // From within <workarea>/build.opt: